PsychNeuro/ed1/book/glossary.md

 ## P

 ##### paradigm
 refers to an influential set of interconnected theories and data that many individual scientists believe in at a given point in time.
 In psychology, examples include the paradigms of +behaviorism and +cognitivism.
-Thomas Khun established the paradigm as a way of understanding the nature of scientific progress, which can get stuck in a paradigm, until enough evidence accumulates to overthrow it.
+Thomas Kuhn established the paradigm as a way of understanding the nature of scientific progress, which can get stuck in a paradigm, until enough evidence accumulates to overthrow it.

 ##### parasympathetic nervous system
 is an +autonomic system involved in slower offline activities such as digestion and sexual reproduction ("feed and breed").